 Recent Judicial Developments of Interest to Oil and Gas Lawyers, Alberta Law Review, July 2004.

-John's work experience includes:
+Prior to joining RLC, John's work experience included:

 - Distributed Generation Contract Analyst, Hydro One Networks Inc.

 - Research Assistant at the University of Victoria, Faculty of Law; and

 - Assistant to the Manager of Investigation, Office of the Ombudsperson, Victoria, BC